lcwheeler/lcwheeler.github.io/publications.md

 title: Publications
 permalink: /publications/
 ---
 Here is a list of my publications, which can also be found on my [Google Scholar](https://scholar.google.com/citations?user=IEcP51wAAAAJ&hl=en) and [OrcID](https://orcid.org/0000-0002-9483-9792?lang=en) pages.
-If you are unable to access a publication for any reason and would like to request a copy, please contact me directly at lucas.wheeler@colorado.edu.
+If you are unable to access a publication for any reason and would like to request a copy, please contact me directly at lucas.wheeler@colorado.edu."\*" indicates corresponding author.

 ## Research and review articles
 <hr><hr>